-RTAS is a top-tier conference with a focus on systems research related to embedded systems and time-sensitive systems.
-RTAS’23 invites papers describing original systems, applications, case studies, methodologies, and algorithms that contribute to the state of practice in design, implementation, verification, and validation of embedded systems or time-sensitive systems.
-RTAS’23 consists of two tracks:
+RTAS is a top-tier conference with a focus on time-sensitive systems.
+RTAS’24 invites papers describing case studies, applications, methodologies, and algorithms that contribute to the state of practice in design, implementation, verification, validation, and evolution of time-sensitive systems.
+RTAS’24 consists of two tracks:

 - Track 1.
 Systems and Applications;

 - Track 2.
 Applied Methodologies and Foundations.

 In both tracks, papers must consider some kind of timing requirements.
 The timing requirements of interest are broadly defined and include not only classical hard real-time constraints, but also soft real-time, probabilistic, quality-of-service (QoS), throughput or latency requirements.
 The application area can be any type of time-sensitive systems, ranging from resource-constrained embedded systems to cyber-physical systems (CPS), cloud/edge/fog computing systems, cloud data centers, Internet of Things (IoT), mobile computing, robotics, smart grid, and smart cities, as well as middleware and frameworks, machine learning in or for time-sensitive systems and signal processing algorithms that execute in real time.
 RTAS welcomes both papers backed by formal proofs, as well as papers that focus exclusively on empirical validation of timing requirements, e.g., using traces or performance models inferred from operational data.
 Research results from fundamental research, (case-driven) applied research, and (pragmatic) industry practice are all in scope.